 As previously noted, the number of point-aborbers in current IBS coatings will need to be reduced if we are to produce coatings for several test masses with zero point defects over the 70 cm area of a CE mirror.
 This is also true for AlGaAs coatings.
 The number of pointdefects in AlGaAs coatings has been going down as the technology improves.
-For example, between 2017 and 2023, the number of defects went from order 100 defects/ cm^2 to order 1 defect/ cm^2 [35], but a further decrease is needed, warranting a dedicated campaign.
+For example, between 2017 and 2023, the number of defects went from order 100 defects/ $cm^2$ to order 1 defect/ $cm^2$ [35].
 As in the case of IBS coatings, defects in AlGaAs arise from the introduction of contaminants onto the coating surface during the growth process, possibly from gallium spitting.
 Similarly, reduction of background absorption requires improved cleanliness of the growth environment.
 Therefore, the collaboration will need access to an MBE facility that can be dedicated growth of large-area, low-absorption coatings for an extended period.